Pan6ora/ab-plugin-Template/README.md

 ## Hooks

-In the main plugin class (defined in `__init__.py`) there is three methods:
+The plugin class has 4 methods that are run by AB at a certain point :

-**load** is run each time the plugin is imported or reloaded.
-It replaces the init method.
-Add your init content their and not in \__init__ .
+- `load()` is run each time the plugin is added tp the project or reloaded.
+It kind of replaces the init method.

-**initialize** is run once at plugin import.
-Use it for example to import databases to the current project that your plugin will use.
+- `close()` is run when AB get closed.Put there the code to end your plugin properly.

-**remove** is run once at plugin removal.
-Use it to clean the place (for example removing databases you had previously imported).
+- `remove()` is run when the plugin is removed from the current project.
+Use it to clean the place.
+- `delete()` is run when the plugin is fully removed from AB.

 ## Metadata